Tiny Steps Big Skills: Best Skills Booster Activities and Toys

 Toys and Activities to Support Growth

-- High-contrast toys for newborn vision development
+• High-contrast toys for newborn vision development

-- Soft rattles to encourage grasping
+• Soft rattles to → encourage grasping reflex and cause-and-effect understanding

-- Tummy time mats to build neck and upper body strength
+• Tummy time mats to build neck and upper body strength

-- Simple board books to introduce the rhythm of language
+• Simple board books to introduce the rhythm of language

 At this stage, it’s not about complex learning — it’s about connection.
 Smiling, making eye contact, and responding to your baby’s babbles help them feel secure and start understanding communication.